friddo/nightwatch/README.md

 Small examples to demonstrate

 #### Hello World
-Codegolf-ed solution to the `Hello, World!` problem.
+Codegolf-ed solution to the `Hello, World!` problem made by [Sp3000](https://codegolf.stackexchange.com/a/55526)

 file:
 ```